-Use Grandma's old fashioned shortbread rounds recipes this holiday season.
+Choose a traditional shortbread rounds recipe from Grandma's collection this holiday season.
 Your friends and family will love eating your homemade rounds and bars, so be sure to make plenty.
-Traditional shortbread also makes an edible Christmas gift that's always appreciated.
+Traditional Scottish shortbread also makes an edible Christmas gift that's always appreciated.

 1 pound butter